Yustira/ZU-DFSD-Algorithm/README.md

 # Zelibe Ugwuanyi And Different Standard Deviation Algorithm
 By: **Iyas Yustira**, **Dena Suprianto**

 Zelibe Ugwuanyi (ZU) and Different Standard Deviation (DFSD) is a new solution to solve the transportation problem.
-ZU method was introduced by Zelibe and Ugwuanyi (in 2019) to overcome two stage process of standard solution which is tiring and time wasting becomes a one stage process.
+ZU method was introduced by Zelibe and Ugwuanyi (in 2019) to overcome the two stage process of standard solution which is tiring and time wasting becomes a one stage process.
 While, DFSD method was introduced by Ravi, Dickson, Akila and Sathya also in 2019.
 The algorithm is a unique way to reach the optimal solution without or with degeneracy conditions and directly find the optimal solution with minimum number of iterations.

-In this repository we are succesfully create the algorithm based on both methods.
-This repository includes of the main code of ZU and DFSD algorithm that can be running from your terminal, command prompt, or IDE that you prefered.
-We also included the basic concept and formulation of both methods to help you understanding these methods in the Notebooks directory.
-There are several sample if you wanna try this code in the data directory.
+We successfully created the algorithm of ZU and DFSD methods into python.
+Using these codes we can calculate and find the optimal solution of the transportation problem based on both methods effectively.
+It can simplify the procedure to reduce time and error of manual calculating, especially if we face a complex system that can not be solved by conventional methods.

 # References